 The arm is blocking the view of the windshield right in the centre during operation and while at rest.

-Breaking down the system with drawing the trajectories path of the movement has opened our eyes to new possibilities since the wiper arm is one object, the shape doesn’t have to be a straight line as long as there is enough space for the tension spring to be placed at the bottom part of the arm to add the pressure to the whole mechanism to the windshield screen.
-So accordingly, I adjusted the shape to move away from the driver view at rest.
+Breaking down the system by drawing the trajectories path of the movement has opened our eyes to new possibilities since the wiper arm is one object, the shape doesn’t have to be a straight line as long as there is enough space for the tension spring to be placed at the bottom part of the arm to add the pressure to the whole mechanism to the windshield screen.
+So accordingly, I adjusted the shape to move away from the driver's view at rest.